Structured force reformulation of many-body dispersion: towards effective atom--atom decomposition and surrogate modeling: Conclusions and future work

 By applying our reformulation and decomposition approach to simple yet representative model systems, parallel carbon chains and rings, we demonstrated how geometric factors, particularly symmetry, strongly influence many-body correlation patterns.
 The force decomposition clearly revealed intriguing wavelike force profiles, providing direct insights into how MBD interactions differ fundamentally from classical pairwise methods.
 These characteristic patterns also serve as valuable benchmarks for future analyses of MBD interactions in complex systems.

 Importantly, our formulation offers an avenue towards efficient and physically interpretable surrogate modeling of MBD interactions.
-The structured representation based on the matrix $\boldsymbol{B}$, combined with the pairwise decomposition, presents a robust and expressive target for ML models.
+The structured representation based on the matrix $\boldsymbol{B}$, combined with the atom--atom decomposition, presents a robust and expressive target for ML models.
 Data generation codes are provided to facilitate further development.